-At December 31, 2011 and March 31, 2012, the working capital ratio (current assets to current liabilities) was 3.73 to 1.00 and 3.32 to 1.00, respectively.
+At December 31, 2011 the working capital ratio (current assets to current liabilities) was 3.73

 The Company's business model does not require significant capital expenditures, nor does it require the Company to advance expenses such as inventory.
 Although the Company is limited to \$400,000 per year in capital expenditures under the Loan, the Company estimates that capital expenditures for the next twelve months will be less than this amount, including for upgrading technology and equipment and fixture needs and making improvements to our leased premises.
 Therefore, the Company does not believe that this covenant will restrict its expected operations.